BenShutt/C-Playground/Server/README.md

 The project uses [Mongoose](https://mongoose.ws) for the foundational server implementation.
 Files are uploaded via a HTTP request and written to a local directory.

+There is a companion [MediaExport](https://github.com/BenShutt/MediaExport) Swift iOS app.
+The client syncs the images and videos stored on the device to the server over the WIFI.

+While this server successfully syncs files with a client, it was built for learning purposes and there are better ways to do it - i.e. do not use in production!

 ## Usage

 To run the program, install dependencies (only needs to be done once) then run: